Porsche 718 Boxster roadster review

-The Boxster's place in the world has changed, too: the latest car is distanced from the 911 by its small, turbocharged four-cylinder engines.
+The Boxster's place in the world has changed, too: the latest car is distanced from the 911 by its small, turbocharged four-cylinder engines in all but the top versions.
 This change brought about a new name – 718 Boxster – which references Porsche's four-cylinder racing cars of the ‘50s and ‘60s.
 That racing heritage comes in handy, as the Boxster faces stiff competition from the Jaguar F-Type Convertible, Mercedes SLK and Audi TT, as well as the Lotus Elise, while the hard-top Porsche Cayman fends off its coupe rivals.

 The four-cylinder engine may not sound quite as exciting as the six-cylinder engines that went before, but there's certainly no shortage of power.
 Even the entry-level 2.0-litre boasts 296bhp, which is enough for a 5.1-second 0-62mph time.
 Stepping up to the 345hp, 2.5-litre Boxster S reduces that time to 4.6 seconds.
 Or, order the seven-speed PDK dual-clutch automatic gearbox and Sport Chrono package to drop those times to 4.7 and 4.2 seconds respectively.
 Even with the lower cylinder count, the Boxster is still very fast indeed.

 As well as distancing the 718 Boxster from its 911 bigger brother, the move to four cylinders also brought improvements in fuel-efficiency.
-When fitted with the PDK gearbox, the 718 Boxster is claimed to return up to 33.2mpg and CO2 emissions of 180g/km, which aren't bad for a sports car with almost 300bhp.
+When fitted with the PDK gearbox, the 718 Boxster is claimed to return up to 31.7mpg and CO2 emissions of just over 200g/km, which aren't bad for a sports car with almost 300bhp.